alces-software/flight-appliance-docs/docs/source/customisation/customisation.rst

 If the custom profile you wish to use is in a different storage container than the default, see :ref:`customisation-custom-bucket`.

 .. note:: In order to use multiple profiles, separate them with a space in the ``Customization profiles to enable`` parameter. (e.g. ``foo default``)

-Live System
-^^^^^^^^^^^

-The profile can be applied to live systems with ``alces customize apply account/foo`` which will execute the profile on the current machine.
-Any systems that come up after that command will execute the profile scripts, however, other systems that are already up will not execute the profile until they are rebooted.

-To apply the profile to all nodes run ``module load services/pdsh && pdsh -g nodes "alces customize apply account/foo"``